 Financial settlements

-There are no hard and fast rules regarding your financial rights in the breakdown of a relationship or how a divorce settlement will be calculated.
+There are no hard and fast rules regarding your financial rights after divorce or how a divorce settlement will be calculated.

 If you are better equipped to “re-generate” your finances than the other party, you may well receive less than they do.
 It can appear that you are losing out because you have worked hard, but this is the way a court is likely to deal with things.